 This is why I will keep fighting for the underserved and vulnerable – I will doggedly protect one’s rights whenever they are threatened – in the schools, in the courts, in the boardroom, in doctors office, and in the privacy of one’s home.

 I spent 18 years working with the criminal justice system in New Hampshire – I’ve seen men and women risk their lives to protect their neighbors, and yet I’ve seen abuses of the system that too often puts the poor and minorities at risk.
-Our prisons are over crowded and disproportionately people of color – and yet we continue to see corporate interests gain favor and install a private prison system that profits off prisoner headcount.
+Our prisons are over crowded and disproportionately people of color – and yet we continue to see corporate interests gain favor and install a private prison system that profits off prisoner head counts.
 Sweeping criminal justice reform is not possible unless we confront these special interests and the corporate class.
+There should be no profit motive in our prison system.
+I will work to end private prisons.

 Immigration Rights and Reform